 However, it is still a city and unfortunately, female travellers will have to be more on alert than male travellers.
 Though that’s more than annoying, we’re here to help; so check out our insider’s tips on solo female travel in Toronto to travel smart and have an awesome time.

 - Keep your phone charged.
 The most unsafe thing you could probably do is have no way to contact anyone or navigate your way around if you’re somewhere unsafe or you encounter an emergency situation.
-We’re not talking just alone in the city at night after a club, for example, but being out in the wilderness nearby on a day trip hike – you’ll surely want a working phone.

 - Avoid drunk guys.
 Basically, the Entertainment District can get very stupid with drunken guys and fights; the testosterone levels alone are enough to put anybody enough if we’re honest.